-Curious what it’s like to take part in a National or Regional crew?
+Curious what it’s like to take part in a National, Regional or Tuition crew?
 Read on to learn what a typical day looks like, how members cook, eat and keep clean, and the many ways that this experience has changed people’s lives.

 Sample Day in the Life of a Crew*

 |7:00||Crew members prepare, eat and cleanup breakfast and pack lunches and backpacks for the day|

 |9:00||Members and leaders warm up their bodies and minds with stretches and word games, then review the work project and safety precautions for the day|

 |9:30||Work on service project!
 Crews take breaks for snacks, lunch and water|

 |4:30||Stop work to clean up tools and project area|

 |5:00||Hike or drive back to the camp site|